tmakatos/qemu/docs/devel/vfio-user.rst

 After the client connects to the server, the initial server message is VFIO_USER_VERSION to propose a protocol version and set of capabilities to apply to the session.
-The client replies with a compatible version and set of capabilities it will support, or closes the connection if it cannot support the advertised version.
+The client replies with a compatible version and set of capabilities it supports, or closes the connection if it cannot support the advertised version.

 DMA Memory Configuration